AUTOMATIC DRIVING LESSONS

 I offer complete coverage of Ellesmere Port CH65 and CH66 postcode areas for automatic driving lessons.
 I completed my driving instructor training with BSM in Ellesmere Port, becoming a fully qualified driving instructor in 2005, and gave manual driving lessons in the area for 10 years before specialising in automatic tuition in 2015.

-All driving lessons are given in a safe, comfortable, easy-to-drive, fully electric automatic Nissan LEAF.
-I only use electricity from 100% renewable sources (wind and solar) to charge the car, allowing you to learn to drive while at the same time helping you to reduce your carbon footprint.
+All driving lessons are given in a dual-controlled, automatic Hyundai Kona.
+It's fully electric and I only use electricity from 100% renewable sources (wind and solar) to charge the car, allowing you to learn to drive while at the same time helping you to reduce your carbon footprint.

 Please enter your full postcode, including the space, to check if we cover your area.